bitrise-io/devcenter/_articles/en/deploy/bitrise-app-deployment.md

 ## Enabling Public Page for the App

 With this option enabled, you can create a Public install page that comes with a long and random URL.
-You can share this URL with anyone - yes, even with those who are not registered on Bitrise!
+You can share this URL with anyone - yes, even with those who are not registered on Bitrise.

 You can enable it directly in the Step's input field or at the generated .ipa/APK in your Build's **APPS & ARTIFACTS** tab.